THE HOTTEST TRUCK IN THE WORLD

 The Marlboro Syclone custom features include:

-- White "vibe stripes", windshield decal, & Marlboro emblems provided by Graphik Concepts
+• Marlboro windshield decal & Marlboro door/tailgate emblems provided by Graphik Concepts

 The 1991 Marlboro Syclone with targa style roof cover removed showing the reinforced T-brace design.

 Inside the interior, a Momo Evolution steering wheel with a raised Marlboro logo insignia replaced the stock unit.
-Leather Recaro seats with cam lock five-point Simpson racing harnesses where installed to keep you planted security and safely, but not comfortably.
-The seats are not plush and have a very hard feel to them.
-A Sony sound system installed by Pacific Audio & Alarm was set into the dash along with customized door panels to hold the speakers rounded out the mods to an otherwise stock Syclone interior.
+Leather Recaro seats with cam lock five-point Simpson racing harnesses were installed to keep you planted securely and safely, but not comfortably.
+The seats are not plush and have a tough feel to them.
+A Sony sound system installed by Pacific Audio & Alarm was set into the dash, and customized door panels to hold the speakers rounded out the mods to an otherwise stock Syclone interior.

-Being this was a Phillip Morris giveaway, the 10 trucks were stripped of their factory menacing black paint scheme and PPG supplied the “Hot Licks” DBC Concept 2000 paint (Marlboro red if you will) and Concept 2020 clear for that deep shine.
-To keep the flow and sleek look of the truck, Guidon provided the lockable fiberglass hard tonneau cover which was also paint matched to the body and replaced the standard soft black tonneau cover.
-An interesting paint detail with all ten Marlboro trucks is they all still have the original black paint on the firewall.
-Also, with the hood opened, some trucks have bad red overspray on the underside of the hood and on the hood hinges.
+Being this was a Phillip Morris giveaway, the 10 trucks were stripped of their factory's menacing black paint scheme and PPG supplied the “Hot Licks” DBC Concept 2000 paint (Marlboro red if you will) and Concept 2020 clear for that deep shine.
+To keep the flow and sleek look of the truck, Guidon provided the lockable fiberglass hard tonneau cover, which was also paint-matched to the body and replaced the standard soft black tonneau cover.
+An interesting paint detail with all ten Marlboro trucks is they all still have the original black paint on the firewall and behind the door panels.
+Also, with the hood opened, some trucks have bad red overspray on the underside of the hood and the hood hinges.

 SPREADING THE VIBE (STRIPES)

-The red and white design scheme used on the Marlboro isn't unique to only the Syclone as it was also used by Shinda on a previous Penske/Marlboro project using a 1990 ZR1 Corvette known as the RM-1, the RM standing for famed Indy Car World Champion, Rick Mears.
-Also knowns as the Rick Mears Special Edition, the RM-1 Penske Corvette was sold in a Barrett Jackson auction in 2008 and is currently known to reside in the Lingenfelter Collection and can sometimes be seen in pictures during displays.
-It is rumored that three Marlboro style RM Editions were built and one may still exist in Japan, however we have never been able to confirm this information with documentation.
+The red and white design scheme used on the Marlboro isn't unique to only the Syclone as it was also used by Shinda on a previous Penske-Marlboro project using a 1990 ZR1 Corvette known as the RM-1, the RM standing for famed Indy Car World Champion, Rick Mears.
+Also known as the Rick Mears Special Edition, the RM-1 Penske Corvette was sold in a Barrett Jackson auction in 2008 and is currently known to reside in the Lingenfelter Collection and can sometimes be seen in pictures during displays.
+It is rumored that three Marlboro-style RM Editions were built, and one may still exist in Japan.
+However, we have never been able to confirm this information with documentation.

 HOT PERFORMANCE

 Even with the minor modifications for added power, the appearance modifications the trucks got with the roof, wheels, and heavy fiberglass tonneau, the Marlboros were much heavier than stock production trucks and notably slower in the quarter mile.
-Stock production trucks easily run into the low 13s while the Marlboros seem to consistently run a full second slower in the mid to high 14 second range with a lower mph trap time.
+Stock production trucks easily run into the low 13-second range, while the Marlboros consistently run a full second slower in the mid to high 14-second range with a lower mph trap time.
 This has been documented by both original owners in 1992 and also in 1999 when 2 Marlboros raced in front of a crowd at Kansas City International Raceway at the 2nd Annual SyTy Nationals and again in 2002 at the 5th Annual SyTy Nationals at Great Lakes Raceway.

 THE SIGNATURE

-Once the trucks had transferred ownership, Marlboro #1 would eventually be sold by the original winner to its second owner, Lou Roberts.
-During Lou's ownership, he was able to meet with Rick Mears in California at an event where had had the glove box door signed by Rick.
-This is a distinguishing feature of Marlboro #1 as none of the other Marlboro Syclones have a signed glove box door.
+Once the trucks had transferred ownership to all of the winners, Marlboro #1 would eventually be sold by the original winner to its second owner, Lou Roberts.
+During Lou's ownership, he was able to meet with Rick Mears in California at an event where he had the glove box door signed by Rick.
+This is a distinguishing feature of Marlboro #1, as none of the other Marlboro Syclones have a signed glove box door.

-Over the span of 30 years, the value of the Marlboro Syclones has been a somewhat open discussion with many weighing in with opinion on exactly what the trucks are worth.
-All ten trucks have been sold at least once, and many of the same trucks have been sold numerous times either privately or through an auction platform.
+Over 30 years, the value of the Marlboro Syclones has been a somewhat open discussion, with many weighing in with opinions on exactly what the trucks are worth.
+All ten trucks have been sold at least once, and many of the same trucks have been sold numerous times, either privately or through an auction platform.

-The Marlboro Syclones that were sold after the winners took ownership where priced in the mid to low $20,000 range.
+The Marlboro Syclones that were sold after the winners took ownership were priced in the mid to low $20,000 range.
 From that point, prices would increase into the $30-50k range.
-Information given by a previous owner reveals that a gentleman's agreement was made with current owners that in order to boost value, if a truck was to be put up for sale it would be set at $100,000k.
+Information given by a previous owner reveals that, at the time, a gentleman's agreement was made to boost value.
+If a truck was to be put up for sale, it would be set for $100,000.

 Over the years, Marlboro Syclones have sold between the $50,000-80,000 price range.
 Many times it has been the same truck with different selling prices each time.

-With today's market now much more aware and educated on the history and significance of the Syclone and Typhoon, recent sales of trucks have been hitting an all time high.
-There has been a significant increase in pricing of the Marlboro trucks that have recently sold with prices well above the $100,000 mark.
+With today's market now much more aware and educated on the history and significance of the GMC Syclone and Typhoon, recent sales of trucks have been hitting an all-time high.
+There has been a significant increase in the value of the Marlboro trucks that have recently sold, with prices going well above the $100,000 mark.
 We can assume that prices will continue to increase as it is now public knowledge that not all ten trucks still exist.
-With one truck destroyed in the 2018 Malibu California fires, another that has been abandoned in Northern Europe, and a truck that is seemingly has gone missing with no current owner or history since 1992, there are only seven trucks that can be currently accounted for in private collections.
+With one truck destroyed in the 2018 Malibu fires, another abandoned in Northern Europe, and one truck that has seemingly been missing with no current owner or history since 1992, only seven trucks can be currently accounted for in private collections.

 MARLBORO SYCLONE DIECASTS

 The popularity of the Marlboro Syclone has increased so much over the years that even Johnny Lightning, makers of 1:64 diecast models picked up the design and released a few versions using their existing GMC Syclone casting.
-Part of JL's Xtreme 90s Muscle Series, there are 2 variations available - one being the standard red color way and a reversed colorway where the body is white and the decals are red.
+As part of JL's Xtreme 90s Muscle Series, there are two variations available: one being the standard red colorway and a reversed colorway where the body is white and the decals are red.

 In 2020, Hot Wheels released their 1:64 version of the GMC Syclone and included a Marlboro version in their Premium "Car Culture Power Trip" collection.
 It is Number 5 of 5 in the series which also includes an 87 Buick Regal GNX, Plymouth Barracuda Hemi, Custom 72 Chevy Luv, and 2018 Dodge Challenger SRT Demon.
 Collectors have been able to find them in various stores such as Walmart, Target, and Dollar General.